szabogabor91/gimlet-website/src/gimlet-stack/author-your-first-stack.md

 - `helm-releases` folder to hold the Nginx HelmRelease file
 - `helm-repositories` folder to hold the HelmRepository for the Nginx Helm chart
 - `manifests` folder to hold a plain manifest with the Kubernetes namespace definition
+- `.sourceignore` file to ignore deploying certain files from the gitops repo.
+Since `stack.yaml` is stored there, Flux needs to know to disregard it
+- `.stackignore` file to ignore files from getting to to the gitops repo during `stack generate`.
+You typically want to ignore README.md and other documentation files

 ```bash
 ➜  gimlet-stack-minimal git:(main) tree